 The Tottenham striker’s future remains uncertain with many clubs interested in securing his signature this summer.

-Man City are rumoured to be one of the frontrunners for Kane’s signature, and the Premier League champions are thought to have tabled a record-breaking £100 million bid for the Tottenham striker in June.
+Man City are rumoured to be one of the frontrunners for Kane’s signature, and are thought to have tabled a £100m bid for the England captain.

 But Spurs chairman Daniel Levy is reluctant to part ways with Kane this summer and has slapped a staggering £150m price tag on the marksman’s head to fend off potential suitors.